 Being an independent business owner comes with no shortage of tools, systems and software (oh my!).
 If you have a community that you can ask for advice from to make the best decision for your business, you can save yourself countless hours of research and trial and error.

-For example, if you’re not sure which email marketing platform to go with or are in the process of comparing various CRMs, ask your community to share their experiences so you don’t have to go down a Google rabbit hole.
+For example, if you’re not sure which email marketing platform to go with or are in the process of comparing various client management software for small businesses, ask your community to share their experiences so you don’t have to go down a Google rabbit hole.
 Additionally, sharing your resources is a great way to show up and let fellow entrepreneurs in your network know that you’ve got their back too.
 Accountability, connection, collaboration and sharing resources are all reasons to embrace community as a creative entrepreneur.
 Here are a few things to remember:

 - You’re more likely to follow through on your goals if someone is holding you accountable.